rollyceballos/renogy-bt-esphome/README.md

 ### Getting started with ESPHome
 If you don't yet have any experience with ESPHome, I recommend looking here for guidance: https://esphome.io/guides/getting_started_command_line
-I use the command line to compile and upload my configurations to my ESP32 board(s) and therefore don't have any experience with the ESPHome web interface (glancing through the docs, I don't know how to use header files like `renogy_battery_utilities.h` that are used in this project, so the CLI is probably your best bet.)
-Here are instructions to install ESPHome manually (which is what I did.) https://esphome.io/guides/installing_esphome

-Once that is done, you can run commands such as these from the root of this project:
+Once ESPHome is installed, you can run commands such as these from the root of this project to compile and upload the firmware to your Heltec WiFi Kit 32 board:

-`esphome compile renogy_batteries.yaml` # (compiles without uploading, so you can test your changes without needing a board connected)
+- `esphome compile renogy_rover.yaml` - Compiles the firmware so you can test your changes without needing a board connected.
-`esphome run renogy_batteries.yaml` # (compiles and uploads to a connected board)
+- `esphome run renogy_rover.yaml` - Compiles and uploads the firmware to a connected board.
+- `esphome logs renogy_rover.yaml` - View the logs from your device.

 ### Disclaimer